elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-have-the-celts-contributed-to-european-heritage-and-modern-perceptions.md

 url: /learn/history-of-the-world/questions/how-have-the-celts-contributed-to-european-heritage-and-modern-perceptions
 score: 9.0
 related_article1:
-    id: 159912
+    id: 159871
-    title: How have Celtic languages influenced modern European languages?
+    title: >-
+        What are the linguistic characteristics of Celtic languages and their geographic distribution?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-have-celtic-languages-influenced-modern-european-languages
+    url: /learn/history-of-the-world/questions/what-are-the-linguistic-characteristics-of-celtic-languages-and-their-geographic-distribution
 related_article2:
-    id: 159883
+    id: 160260
-    title: What was the tribal organization and social hierarchy in Celtic society?
+    title: >-
+        What were the distinctive physical and behavioral traits of the Celts?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-was-the-tribal-organization-and-social-hierarchy-in-celtic-society
+    url: /learn/history-of-the-world/questions/what-were-the-distinctive-physical-and-behavioral-traits-of-the-celts
 related_article3:
-    id: 160179
+    id: 159913
-    title: How did Celtic trade influence neighboring cultures and contribute to cultural exchange?
+    title: >-
+        What contributions did Hecataeus of Miletus and Herodotus make to the early mentions of Celts?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-celtic-trade-influence-neighboring-cultures-and-contribute-to-cultural-exchange
+    url: /learn/history-of-the-world/questions/what-contributions-did-hecataeus-of-miletus-and-herodotus-make-to-the-early-mentions-of-celts
 related_article4:
-    id: 159853
+    id: 159855
-    title: What are the key linguistic influences of Proto-Indo-Europeans on modern European languages?
+    title: >-
+        How did the migration patterns of Proto-Indo-Europeans affect their settlement in Britain and Ireland?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-key-linguistic-influences-of-protoindoeuropeans-on-modern-european-languages
+    url: /learn/history-of-the-world/questions/how-did-the-migration-patterns-of-protoindoeuropeans-affect-their-settlement-in-britain-and-ireland
 related_article5:
-    id: 159898
+    id: 159883
-    title: How did Celtic trade influence neighboring cultures and contribute to cultural exchange?
+    title: >-
+        What was the tribal organization and social hierarchy in Celtic society?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-celtic-trade-influence-neighboring-cultures-and-contribute-to-cultural-exchange
+    url: /learn/history-of-the-world/questions/what-was-the-tribal-organization-and-social-hierarchy-in-celtic-society
 ---

 &nbsp;